gideonrynn/feed-harvey-food-logger-hw13/README.md

   git clone https://github.com/gideonrynn/teampacr-profile-generator-hw7.git
 ```

 Update password and database to local database for mysql connection.
-Example seed and schema in test files folder.
+Example seed and schema in the db folder.

 Also see: [Cloning a repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).